nickada4/Open-FB/README.md

 *Connectivity: This allows for users to search for other registered users and sync data to see each others posts.
 *NewFeeds: This will be outsorced to the FreeMarket for ThirdParties to fill.
 (See ThirdParties below.)
 *Hosting: This can be Self-Hosted via CloudStorage, or on TradionalServers (like WordPress).
 ThirdParties may also offer Hosting included.
+*Tagging and upvoting on Tags to allow filtering by ThirdPArties based on UserVoting.

 ThirdParties:
 You will be able to log into a ThirdParty website to view your NewsFeed.